 checkology® will enable teachers of all content areas, English to AP Government, to engage students through a virtual classroom and challenge them to think critically about what credible information is and where it comes from … In my 7 years as a classroom teacher, I have not seen any digital curriculum as relevant or engaging as checkology®.

-Kyle Morean, technology and media literacy teacher, Thurgood Marshall Academy, Washington, D.C.
+Kyle Morean, former technology and media literacy teacher, Thurgood Marshall Academy, Washington, D.C.

 Authentic, Engaging and Focused